Stay Creative with ASI Online

 - Scholastic’s “Learn at Home” website offers 3 hours of learning a day for student in Pre-K to 6th Grade.
 Courses include virtual field trips, writing and research projects, and online geography challenges.

-- Draw a Self Portrait and Laugh – Laughter and laughter meditations and yoga, can all relieve stress from being stuck inside.
+- Draw a Self Portrait and Laugh – Laughter meditations can relieve stress from being stuck inside.
 Watch birds laughing to get you started.

 Draw from Nature